 With the advancements in communication, has come unintended side effects.
 Online we have the ability to comment on a world of topics anonymously leading us to say things we would never say to someone's face.
 On Facebook, we can hide the things that we don't like.
 We don't have to see the other side of an argument.
 We can filter our news so we never hear of the world's events.

 As people who are called to be a light in this world...

 We need to know what is happening in the world.

 We need to hear all sides of the story.

 We need to respectfully share our side.

 During each Conversation Matters event, we will have conversations about specific cultural and historical topics.
-These discussions will be led by United Methodist scholars who care deeply about the conversation and the church.
+These discussions will be led by scholars and experts who care deeply about the conversation and the church.

 A special GO.DO.
 Conversation Matters

 Bridges Out of Poverty

 *Scroll down to watch/hear past Conversation Matters presentations.